dmitrysmagin/dmitrysmagin.github.io/posts/2015-04-23-opendingux-qemu.md

 After compilation is complete vmlinux is created and that what is needed for qemu.
 This kernel can run both modified Dingoo a320's rootfs and GCW-Zero's rootfs.

-## Building up rootfs with buildroot
+## Building up OpenDingux rootfs with buildroot

 Second a rootfs image is needed, and buildroot system is used for creating it.
 In this case a slightly modified OpenDingux rootfs for Dingoo a320 is used.